 - Meet with their academic or faculty advisor to review program requirements, course prerequisites, remaining coursework, possible impact if repeating courses and transfer course equivalencies.

 - The form is valid for one term only (quarter, semester, etc.), or for one academic year for year-long study abroad/away opportunities.

-- The form is subject to all restrictions of the dean of the student's college or regional campus offering a Regional College program.
+- The form is subject to all restrictions of the dean of the student's college or regional campus offering a College of Applied and Technical Studies program.

 - Submit an Ad Hoc Consortium Agreement to the Office of Student Financial Aid if applying for financial aid during the term at the institution or to continue eligibility.

 After completing the transfer coursework, students are responsible for submitting an official transcript from the other institution to the admissions office of the Kent State campus enrolled.
 Students are discouraged from taking transfer coursework during their last semester because of the time necessary to receive and process transcripts, which may delay the student's graduation.